Morning, Thursday, 30th April 2020

 - The future for inspection and regulation; and

-It will be an opportunity to discuss the Health and Social Care (Quality and Engagement) (Wales) Bill, currently progressing through the National Assembly and due to become law in summer 2020 if passed - including its proposals for a ‘duty of candour’ for NHS bodies and the creation of a citizen voice body to replace Community Health Councils.
+- The Health and Social Care (Quality and Engagement) (Wales) Bill, currently completing its passage through the National Assembly - including its proposals for a duty of candour for NHS bodies and the creation of a citizen voice body to replace Community Health Councils;

-It also comes as the National Health Service (Indemnities) (Wales) Bill - determining the steps that the Welsh Government can take to protect professionals from increasing costs of indemnity - completes its passage through the National Assembly for Wales.
+- The National Assembly for Wales agreeing the National Health Service (Indemnities) (Wales) Bill, setting out the steps that the Welsh Government can take to protect professionals from increasing costs of indemnity;

 - Dame Clare Marx, Chair, General Medical Council; and

-Further speakers include: Darren Hughes, Welsh NHS Confederation; Mario Kreft, Care Forum Wales; John Pearce, Board of Community Health Councils in Wales; Dr David Bailey, BMA Cymru Wales; Professor Aled Jones, Cardiff University; Lesley Lewis, Aneurin Bevan University Health Board; Claire Morgan, Carers Wales; Donna Ockenden, Princess Royal University Hospital; Anna Prytherch, Rural Health and Care Wales and Helen Whyley, RCN Wales.
+Further speakers include: Dr David Bailey, BMA Cymru Wales; Darren Hughes, Welsh NHS Confederation; Professor Aled Jones, Cardiff University; Mario Kreft, Care Forum Wales; Lesley Lewis, Aneurin Bevan University Health Board; Claire Morgan, Carers Wales; Donna Ockenden; John Pearce, Board of Community Health Councils in Wales; Anna Prytherch, Rural Health and Care Wales and Helen Whyley, RCN Wales.

 - The way forward for raising the quality of health and social care;